Robin M. Weinick

 - Reducing racial, ethnic, and socioeconomic disparities in health and health care

-- Urgent care centers and retail clinics
+- Emergency departments, urgent care centers, and retail clinics

 Weinick, Robin M., Ellen Burke Beckjord, Carrie M. Farmer, Laurie T. Martin, Emily M. Gillen, Joie D. Acosta, Michael P. Fisher, Jeffrey Garnett, Gabriella C. Gonzalez, Todd C. Helmus, Lisa H. Jaycox, Kerry A. Reynolds, Nicolas Salcedo, and Deborah M. Sch, Programs Addressing Psychological Health and Traumatic Brain Injury Among U.S. Military Servicemembers and Their Families, RAND (TR-950-OSD), 2011